 - 10 percent increases in deal margins, and

-bEffective’s strength is helping your SaaS business with the difficult task for aligning the link between opportunities to cash flow.
-McKinsey & Company’s research confirm if your SaaS businesses does optimize these processes you will have greater success in:
+bEffective’s strength is helping your business with the difficult task of aligning the link between opportunities to cash flow.
+McKinsey & Company’s research confirm if your business does optimize these processes, you will have tremendous success in:

 - Adding new accounts,